WordPress Step 2: Set up WordPress

 2. Retrieve your API Key from your AE Dashboard

-- Paste the text into the API Key field on the WordPress AE Connect Settings page.
+Paste the text into the API Key field and save changes.

 4. Next Step: More AE Settings in WordPress